tostechbr/sdk-apps-openai/apps/medical-appointment/README.md

 The Medical Appointment application demonstrates the power of combining Large Language Models with healthcare scheduling.
 It allows users to search for doctors, check availability, and book appointments using natural language (e.g., "Find me a cardiologist in São Paulo and schedule for tomorrow at 9am").

+**This app integrates with ChatGPT** using the OpenAI Apps SDK, providing an interactive widget UI that renders inline with the conversation.

 ## Features

 - **Doctor Search:** Find healthcare professionals by name, specialty, or city.
 - **Real-time Availability:** Check available appointment slots for any doctor.
 - **Smart Booking:** Schedule appointments with automatic slot management.
 - **Ambiguity Handling:** Intelligent disambiguation when multiple doctors match the query.
+- **Interactive Widget:** Rich UI rendered inside ChatGPT with clickable doctor cards and time slots.

 ## Tools Definition

-The MCP server exposes the following tools to the LLM:
+The MCP server exposes the following tools to ChatGPT:

 | Tool Name | Description | Parameters |
 | :--- | :--- | :--- |